the-best-roadtrip-view

 Length: 20 miles

-The route climbs up Abergwesyn Pass, through the Devil’s Staircase and on to beautiful conifer forests and desolate valleys.
-For those wishing to sample some of Wales’ wildest landscapes, this is the perfect road.
+The route climbs up Abergwesyn Pass, through the Devil’s Staircase, and onto beautiful conifer forests and desolate valleys.
+For those wishing to sample some of Wales’ wildest landscape, this is the perfect road.

 Length: 14 miles